 Under a scheme operating relief at source, personal contributions are paid net of basic rate tax.
 The scheme administrator claims the tax relief due from HMRC and applies it to the member’s arrangement.
-Higher and additional rate taxpayers can claim any extra tax relief separately through self-assessment.

 Typically, personal pension and stakeholder arrangements accept personal and third party contributions using the relief at source method.
 Where personal contributions are paid through salary, the net contribution is deducted from net pay after income tax is calculated.
 So, this is different from the net pay method used for occupational pension schemes.